 Why go for standard painting when you can enhance the theme and character of your building, giving it an authentic appeal while enhancing the architecture and, most importantly, adding value?

-At Perpetual Pulse we have a team of competent paint specialists that have completed many large projects with the so-called “aged look”, from Monte Casino to private residences of varying themes, including Tuscan, French, Bali, Georgian and contemporary industrial-styled homes.
+At Perpetual Pulse we have a team of competent specialists that have completed many large projects with the so-called “aged look”, from Monte Casino to private residences of varying themes, including Tuscan, French, Bali, Georgian and contemporary industrial-styled homes.
+By bringing the exterior paintwork in line with the theme of the home completes the picture.
+It is no longer a home, it is now an art piece which can transport people to another time and place.
+Our wall finishes are done with the highest quality materials ensuring longevity so our paint effects can be enjoyed for many years to come.

 With more than 20 years of experience, we are the go-to company in this field.
-We are also cementitious applicators of various products from Earthcote to Coprox, and have also completed many exteriors with these specialised applications.
+We are cementitious product applicators, and have also completed many exteriors with these specialised applications.
+Every care is taken to meet the clients requirements and vision, we will take your project from its raw state to the final product.

 With all these applications, we have created an array of contemporary and period decoration with rich and complex-looking surfaces through awareness of good design and exceptional service.

-We offer the painting of furniture and kitchens.
-Whether repainting old furniture or new pieces, we are able to meet the requirements of each client.
+Perpetual Pulse also offer the painting of furniture and kitchens.
+Whether repainting old furniture or new they are able to meet the requirements of each client.
 From antiquing effects to modern duco finishes.

 Commercial and Retail paint techniques